Reneva-dev/SDF01-2025/README.md

 ## 🚀 Fun Fact

 💡 Bananas are berries, but strawberries aren't.
+Also, maybe not a fun fact I accidentally edited the challenge bried...oops

 ---